 Enter the email address you signed up with and we'll email you a link to reset your password.

-Recommended Coworking Spaces in Oaxaca and nearby
+Top Coworking Spaces in Oaxaca and Nearby

-Recent Reviews in Oaxaca
+Recent Reviews of Shared Office Space in Oaxaca

 Sitting close to what is considered to be the first great city of Mesoamerica, Monte Alban estimated to have been founded in 500 BC, Oaxaca overflows with tantalizing textures and flavors to excite the soul.
 Compiled of 18 different indigenous groups (from Zapotecs to Mixtecs - all with pre-Hispanic beginnings) that have retained their own languages and traditions, it is rugged, isolated and colorful.
 Divided into 8 regions, it seems to be a lawless place, or maybe it is just a place where modern law has no place.
 Not for the feint hearted, this is a marginalized state of Mexico where everyday living standards are well below federal minimums.
 Known for beautiful handicrafts, gastronomy treats such as chapulines (think of crunchy grasshoppers), chocolate, colonial buildings often made of green volcanic stone and herbs such as hoja santa and epazote.
 The city's primary economy is firmly set in tourism, so expect to see a lot of non-Mexican bodies around the town.